-Mr. Arun Jain shall also be eligible to the following perquisites:
+Shri Devinder Kumar Jain shall also be eligible to the following perguisites:

-Part A : (Not to be included in ceiling on remuneration):
+Part A: (Not to be included in ceiling on remuneration):

 i.
-Contribution to Contribution to Provident Fund, Superannuation or Annuity fund to the Provident Fund, extent these either singly or put together are not taxable under the Superannuation or Annuity Fund Income Tax Act, 1961 including any statutory modification(s) or re- enactment thereof
+Contribution to Contribution to Provident Fund, Superannuation or Annuity fund to the extent these either singly or put together are not taxable under the thereof.

+Superannuation or Annuity Fund Income Tax Act including any statutory modification(s) or re-enactment ii.
+Gratuity completed year of service.

-- ii.
-Gratuity Gratuity payable at a rate not exceeding half month's salary for each completed year of service. - iii Leave encashment As permissible under The Companies Act, 2013 and Schedule V and Rules framed thereunder
+Gratuity payable at a rate not exceeding half month's salary for each iii.
+Leave encashment As permissible under The Companies Act 2013 and Schedule V and Rules framed thereunder.